rgreenblatt/ai_alignment_readings/README.md

  - Scaling laws
  - POMDPs (and other agent models?)
  - AI governance
+   - windfall clause
+     - [report](https://www.fhi.ox.ac.uk/wp-content/uploads/Windfall-Clause-Report.pdf) (NOTE: I haven't read this and I probably won't, it's unnecessarily long)
+     - it seems to me like isn't that great of a solution to transformative AI governance
+       - Who gets the donations? (seems like current donation practices very inefficient...)
+       - maybe better to just reinvest all of the profits for a while (maybe these wouldn't be counted as profits)
+       - plausibly this discourages investment (but maybe that is a good thing for slowing down capabilities...), may make it harder to get firms to agree
+       - Seems like this applies in a pretty narrow range of profits.
+Too little and windfall doesn't apply.
+Too much and firm is too powerful or it's going to be plundered/seized by some government or other power any way.
+    -

    - [week 7](https://www.eacambridge.org/agi-week-7) of EA Cambridge course (TODO: subset)
    - TODO more stuff here
  -